nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - NUS Students
 - has a need to manage a significant number of lectures
 - falling behind on lectures
-- feeling unmotivated to watch lectures
 - feeling lost regarding lecture content
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions
+- is afraid of losing current data
+- wants to track productivity level during a specific time period
 - is reasonably comfortable using CLI apps

 **Value proposition**: fun, fast and stress-free way to organise and track lecture material